My ten year relationship, to a man I loved deeply and imagined a future with, ended.

 But I couldn’t understand how we could have most of the things you find listed as “necessary ingredients” to lasting love, and yet, things still went the way they did.

 Sure, I could say, “Well some things just don’t work out.
 It is what it is.”
 But that’s not me.
 I like to deep dive and find out WHY.

 So down into the research rabbit hole I went.
-I didn’t watch TV for 6 months.
+I didn’t watch an ounce of TV for 6 months, and then very little for the next 2 years.
 Instead I spent every shred of free-time learning.
-I listened to psychologists while I cooked, walked the dog, got ready for the day or bed, drove places, and worked out — any time I could listen I would.
+I listened to psychologists while I cooked, walked the dog, got ready for the day or bed, drove places, cleaned, and while I worked out — any time I could listen I would.
 When my eyes and hands were free, I read.

 And what I found has been seriously life-changing (and that’s what I’m going to continue to share with you in this blog series).